 The Corporation's various programs receive funding from several federal, state and local grants.
-During 2019 and 2018, the Corporation recognized revenue from the State of Tennessee in the amount of \$3,627,826 and \$1,260,550, respectively, which constitutes 26% and 10%, respectively, of the Corporation's total unrestricted revenue and support for the year.
+During 2020, the Corporation was the recipient of a Coronavirus Relief Fund grant passed through the Metropolitan Government of Nashville and Davidson County in the amount of \$5,865,354 or 29% of 2020 total revenue and support.
+The majority of these funds (96%) were granted out to small businesses, arts organizations and music venues in response to the COVID pandemic.
+During 2019, the Corporation recognized revenue from the State of Tennessee in the amount of \$3,627,826, which constituted 26% of the Corporation's total unrestricted revenue and support for the year.
 This revenue is to be used for loan capital for the Tennessee Rural Opportunity Fund and operational expenses as stated in the award documents.
 The interest income that results from the granted loan capital will provide ongoing support for the Corporation's future operations and will reduce the Corporation's dependency on operational grants from outside sources in order to maintain sustainability.